 Annie L. Bowman

-John Wesley Bowman was born at Wawbeek, Ala.
-In 1824.
+John Wesley Bowman was born at Wawbeek, Ala in (March) 1824.
 His parents John W. and Susana Bowman came from South Carolina in 1820.
 The country was new and unsettled and as all early settlers did they built their home near a spring.
-He was a circuit rider of the old methodist shouting type and it was he who brought the gospel to this unbroken wilderness.
+He was a circuit rider of the old Methodist shouting type and it was he who brought the gospel to this unbroken wilderness.
 It was he who ministered to the sick with his herb medicine for he was the nearest to a Dr. that could be had.
 Many believed in his faith as well as his medicines.

 Wife stayed alone in wilderness at night